bluccino/old-tutorial/nsamples/05-mcore/README.rst

 # 05-mcore (Bluccino mesh core for 1 button and 4 LEDs, app can access mesh)
 # - 4 LEDs, 1 BUTTON and mesh GOOSRV/GOOCLIare are controllable from app level
 # - any button @id press selects next LED blinking process
-# - after selection of 4 different LEDs LED is turned off
+# - after selection of 4 different LEDs all LEDs are turned off
 # - remark: program is suitable for nRF52832/840 DK and nRF52840 dongle
 #===============================================================================